 So how do you re-engage customers without alienating them?
 A strong offer is a good start.
 But the secret ingredient to a great re-engagement campaign — and to all types of automated email campaigns, really — is excellent content and design.

-5. Strive for balance.
-In any automated marketing program, you are trying to increase revenue and grow your list.
+5. Do strive for balance In any automated marketing program, you are trying to increase revenue and grow your list.
 “Often, these goals are at odds with each other.
 Maybe you can squeeze a little more revenue out of your list if you send more email, but then you’ll lose members.”
-But the better you know your list members — their tendencies, preferences, and tolerance level for email — the better you’ll get at striking a balance that allows you to increase both revenue and your list size.
+But the better you know your list members — their tendencies, preferences, and tolerance level for email — the better you’ll get at striking a balance that allows you to increase both revenue_and_your list size.